IanC-1/weather-widget/README.md

 If you just want to see the widget working:

-1. Download the whole folder to the root folder of your local server.
+1. Clone or download the whole stackup-digital folder to the root folder of your local server.
 It is self-contained so;
 2. Open your browser and add /stackup-digital/ to the end of your local server url path.

 As an example, I built the widget using WAMPServer, so I created a folder called stackup-digital in the www folder of WAMP.